Manuel Gonzales: Biography

+He was also as an artist in the Publicity Department creating pencil art for publicity drawings and Good Housekeeping Disney children's pages.

 Later working in the comic strip department, Gonzales took over the illustrating of the Mickey Mouse comic strip's Sunday page from Floyd Gottfredson in 1938.
-Only interrupted by his military service for the USA in World War II from 1942 to 1945, Gonzales performed this job until his retirement in 1981.
+Only interrupted by his military service for the U.S. in World War II from 1942 to 1945, Gonzales performed this job until his retirement in 1981.
 During the war, he worked for the U.S. Army as an artist animating short newsreel clips promoting war bonds and the war effort.

+In 1941, Gonzales married his wife LaVonne, with whom he had two sons, Thomas and Daniel.

 Bill Walsh wrote the scripts for the Sunday pages from 1946 to 1963.
-These pages told funny stories from Mickey Mouse's everyday life (Mickey was portrayed as a "guy next door" - a middle class citizen with a normal life), as well as doing sometimes surrealistic gags featuring Gonzales' specialty, Goofy.
+These pages told funny stories from Mickey Mouse's everyday life (Mickey was portrayed as a "guy next door", a middle-class citizen with a normal life), as well as doing sometimes surrealistic gags featuring Gonzales' specialty, Goofy.
 Gonzales and Walsh also introduced a new character to the Disney universe, the intelligent and witty bird Ellsworth, in 1950.
 In general, the Sunday pages have status as better than Gottfredson's daily gags of the time (also written by Walsh).

-Beside the Sunday pages, Gonzales worked on other Disney comic strips and illustrations.
+Besides the Sunday pages, Gonzales worked on other Disney comic strips and illustrations.
 He inked Donald Duck and Scamp dailies, illustrated newspaper comic adaptations of different Disney films, like Song of the South, and illustrated some Disney books.
 He also worked on Disney's annual Christmas comic strip from 1960 to 1969.